e6d1fe/TIL/Dart/intro.md

 #### Functions

-Specifying the types of each function's arguments and return value is recomended.
+Specifying the types of each function's arguments and return value is recommended.

 #### Comments